-Your podcast is audio content, and while your time and effort is undoubtedly going to go into creating and curating excellent content, don’t forget the visual component of a podcast.
+Your podcast is audio content, and while your time and effort is undoubtedly going to go into creating and curating excellent content, don’t forget the visual component of your podcast.

-Put some time and energy into creating an excellent podcast cover that will draw in listeners to your amazing podcast.
+Put some time and energy into creating an excellent podcast cover that will draw in listeners to your show.
 Here’s how.

 The DIY Way